 2. Upon reception of the detailed IT specifications, governance and master plan, the Commission shall assess them on the basis of the recommendation of the European Railway Agency and, in the light of this assessment, shall take the necessary measures to amend the current TSI.

-3. The Commission will keep the Member States informed via the committee established in accordance with Article 29(1) of Directive 2008/57/EC.
+3. The Commission will keep the Member States informed via the committee established in accordance with Article 51(1) of Directive (EU) 2016/797.

 Deliverables

-The detailed IT specifications shall describe the system and shall indicate in a clear and unambiguous manner how the system fulfils the requirements of the TAP TSI.
-The development of such specifications requires a systematic analysis of the relevant technical, operational, economic and institutional issues that underpin the process of implementing the TAP TSI.
-Therefore, deliverables shall include, but shall not be limited to, the following:
+The phase 1 deliverables include the following:

-1. Functional, technical and performance specifications, the associated data, the interface requirements, the security and the quality requirements.
+Application guides describing functional, technical and performance specifications, the associated data, the interface requirements, the security and the quality requirements.

-2. The outline of the global architecture of the system.
-It shall describe how the requisite components interact and fit together.
-This shall be based on the analysis of the system configurations capable of integrating the legacy IT facilities, while delivering the required functionality and performance.
+The outline of the global architecture of the system.

-The master plan shall include:
+The master plan including:

-1. The identification of the activities necessary to achieve the implementation of the system.
+The identification of the activities necessary to achieve the implementation of the system.